Photos and history of the six generations of Ford Mustang from its debut in 1964 to 2022

 The Mustang received a major restyling for 1987, including the interior, which carried it through the end of the 1993 model year.

-Under the newly-established Ford SVT division, the 1993 Ford Mustang SVT Cobra and Cobra R were added as special, high-performance models which closed out the third generation of the Mustang.
+Under the newly-established Ford SVT division, the 1993 Ford Mustang SVT Cobra and Cobra R were added.
+These special, high-performance models closed out the third generation of the Mustang.

 For 1999, the Mustang was reskinned with Ford’s New Edge styling theme with sharper contours, larger wheel arches, and creases in its bodywork, but its basic proportions, interior design, and chassis remained the same as the previous model.